 I share the hope with Annabel Crabb that change will come about because of her tenacity and courage to keep going even in the face of a system that has failed her.

 Grace Tame, the Australian of The Year, is another brave, brave woman who through standing up and speaking out has enabled our legal systems to evolve.
 I encourage you to listen to the speech and comments that Grace Tame gave to the Press Club just hours before Attorney General, Christian Porter gave his press conference.

-Misogyny Alive and Well
+Misogyny and Sexism Alive and Well

 The events of the last few weeks in Canberra have also caused me to revisit Julia Gillard’s Misogyny Speech.
 Once again, I have mixed emotions when I hear our ex-Prime Minister call out the misogyny and sexism present in the political corridors of this country.
 Julia’s speech was nearly 10 years ago and yet I feel so little has changed – and what has been gained still seems tenuous.